This article should answer:

 Your unwritten team practices

-Playbooks solves this by explicitly defining your rules and (optionally) asking deal-specific questions before running the review.
-This ensures the AI applies your standards — not generic assumptions.
+Playbooks solve this by defining your rules and (optionally) asking deal-specific questions before the review.
+This ensures the AI applies your standards - not generic assumptions.

 ✅When to use them